Christina Rieck Loukas

 Tribal Court of the Shakopee Mdewakanton Sioux Community

 Every client, every business, every case is different, and the same approach is not right for every matter.
 I strive to find the best approach for the unique issues of each case so that I can provide the greatest value to my clients.
-Litigation may be adversarial, but it does not have to be a zero-sum game; there is usually a business solution and I work to be creative and achieve the best outcomes for my clients.
-For me, the point is not just to “win,” but to find the best, most efficient solution.
-I am committed to my clients and their businesses, and am invested in solving problems and getting them back to their business as efficiently as I can.
+Litigation may be adversarial, but it does not have to be a zero-sum game; there is often a business solution and I work to be creative and achieve the best outcomes for my clients.
+To me, “winning” means finding the most efficient solution.
+I am committed to my clients and am invested in solving problems and getting them back to their business.

-Advancing and supporting women in the legal profession is very important to me, and I work within the firm to mentor junior lawyers and coordinate our women’s group.
-I also serve on the firm’s Recruiting and Associate Development Committees.
-Outside the firm, I am active in the Minnesota Mother Attorneys Association and Minnesota Women Lawyers.
+Advancing and supporting women in the legal profession is very important to me, and I work within the firm to train and mentor junior lawyers and actively participate in our women’s group.
+I also co-chair the firm’s Lateral Integration Committee and serve on the firm’s Attorney Professional Development Committee.
+Outside the firm, I serve as Vice President on the Board of the Minnesota Women’s Affordable Housing Network.

-When I’m not working, I enjoy spending time with my husband and two kids, baking and decorating cakes, and getting outdoors.
+When I’m not working, I enjoy spending time with my husband and two kids, getting outdoors, hiking and enjoying nature.
+I also love to bake and when I can’t get outside, I am usually baking something delicious.

 Practicing Construction & Real Estate Litigation